singhalyogesh/sdk-doc/README.md

 	    TrueSDK.getInstance().requestVerification("IN", phone, apiCallback);
         }
     };

    `

+   Write all the relevant logic in onSuccesProfileShared(TrueProfile) for displaying the information you have just received and onFailureProfileShared(TrueError) for handling the error and notify the user.
+   If truecaller app is not installed on the device, the control would be passed to onOtpRequired method.
+You can initiate the OTP verification flow from within this callback method by using :
+	`TrueSDK.getInstance().requestVerification("IN", phone, apiCallback);`

+   Here, the first parameter is the country code of the mobile number on which the OTP needs to be trigerred and PHONE_NUMBER_STRING should be the 10-digit mobile number of the user

-   - Similarly, make your Activity implement OtpCallback or create an instance.
+   Similarly, make your Activity implement OtpCallback or create an instance.
 This interface has 2 methods: onOtpSuccess(int, Bundle) and onOtpFailure(int, TrueException)

    `
        static final OtpCallback apiCallback = new OtpCallback() {